mikevonwang/vaeri/README.md

 (new App()).start();
 ```

-Your `setListeners()` function, like your `getDOM()` function, must return an object.
+Listeners are declared with the `setListeners()` function.
+This function, like your `getDOM()` function, must return an object.
 Each key in this object must also be a key in the object returned by `getDOM()`; this tells Vaeri which listeners to attach to which DOM elements.

 Each value in this object is an `Array` of **Listener Definition** `Array`s.
 Each **Listener Definition** `Array` corresponds to a single event listener, and has two elements.
 The first is the name of the event the listener should listen for.
 The second is the name of the function that should run when the event is heard, i.e. the **Listener** function.

-In the example above, each `list_item` DOM element will receive a listener for the `click` event.
-Each time such an event is heard, the `onClickListItem()` event is called.

 Each **Listener** function takes two arguments:

-* `item` is the DOM element that heard the event
+* `item` is the DOM element that heard the event.
 * `index` is the index of that DOM element in its parent `Array`.
 If the DOM element is a singleton, this will be `undefined`.

+In the example above, each `dom.list_item` DOM element will receive a listener for the `click` event.
+Each time such an event is heard, the `onClickListItem()` event is called.

 ### Defining actions